How to Measure Up for a New Door Size

 Step 2: Measure the door height

 Measure the inside of each vertical side of the frame.
 The longest length determines the height required.
 Remember to make allowance for any floor covering.

-If you have a non-standard door size requirement, call us, as bespoke sizes can be made to order for some of our door ranges.
+For a more detailed breakdown of the most common door sizes read our explanation on UK standard door sizes.
+If you have non-standard door size requirements, please contact us, as bespoke sizes can be made to order for some of our door ranges.